scraggo/scraggo.github.io/content/blog/tech/karabiner-ts-multi-profile/index.md

 ## My Config and External Karabiner JSON generators

 Manually editing the JSON config isn't the greatest user-experience.
-There are [external Karabiner JSON generators](https://karabiner-elements.pqrs.org/docs/json/external-json-generators/) that help with this problem.
+Thankfully, there are [external Karabiner JSON generators](https://karabiner-elements.pqrs.org/docs/json/external-json-generators/) that help with this problem.

-- The first one I looked into was [Goku](https://github.com/yqrashawn/GokuRakuJoudo) which was created to make configuration more concise.
+- The first one I looked into was [Goku](https://github.com/yqrashawn/GokuRakuJoudo) and it didn't work for me.
 I got weird Java exceptions no matter how simple the code I put in.
 [It only allows complex modifications](https://github.com/yqrashawn/GokuRakuJoudo/issues/44).
 [Profiles aren't well supported](https://github.com/yqrashawn/GokuRakuJoudo/blob/master/examples.org#profiles) and I wanted multiple-profiles instead of "layers" and "sim-layers".
 - I wound up [generating my config](https://github.com/scraggo/karabiner-ts-multi-profile) with [karabiner.ts](https://github.com/evan-liu/karabiner.ts).
 Given the nice developer experience and it's high-level of parity with Karabiner features, I recommend it highly!
 To fit my use cases, I added utilities to

   - create simple and function key modifications
   - add modifications to multiple profiles and optionally devices within

-## Limitations, bugs, etc
+## Karabiner limitations and other things to look out for

 The [features page](https://karabiner-elements.pqrs.org/docs/getting-started/features/) notes some limitations of Karabiner.

 Operator priority: [complex_modifications manipulator evaluation priority | Karabiner-Elements](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-evaluation-priority/)

-- > Simple Modifications and Complex Modifications are independent.
+> Simple Modifications and Complex Modifications are independent.

 Weird Behavior

 - I found that after switching to certain profiles, keymaps wouldn't register right away.
-The most frustrating one was my mouse profile - pressing 'j' to move left, for example, would insert a 'j' character.
+The most frustrating one was my mouse profile - pressing 'j' to move left, for example, would insert a 'j' character for at least a few keypresses.
-- Sticky keys incompatibilities - noted earlier, it took me a while to figure out why my "hyper" key wasn't working.
-Adding `"lazy": true` makes the key not-sticky, which is sort of a bummer.
+- Sticky keys incompatibilities - noted earlier, it took me a while to figure out why my "hyper" key mods weren't working.
+Adding `"lazy": true` makes the key-mapping not-sticky, which is sort of a bummer.

 Performance

-- Switching profiles is sometimes slow - taking multiple seconds.
+- Switching profiles is sometimes slow - taking up to ~2 seconds.

 ## Conclusion